-Regulatory Legal

-Information Management

-Business Development

-Digital and IT Services
+Regulatory Legal Information Management Business Development Digital and IT Services Business Architect Information Security

-Business Architect

-Information Security

-Each suspect in a criminal investigation will be offered the opportunity to subject to a criminal interview via Teams.
+Where required, each witness in a civil investigation will be offered the opportunity to subject to a voluntary interview via Teams.
 They may decline to do so, and any queries they may have can be addressed with them at that time.
 If they have concerns regarding the process then they would be offered the opportunity to be interviewed in a conventional setting when Covid-19 restrictions are lifted, or Op Volta grants approval for a conventional interview to take place.

-Whilst any refusal to be interviewed via Teams would delay the progression of the case, this would be the suspect's decision and would assist the ICO in defending abuse of process arguments at a later stage.
+Whilst any refusal to be interviewed via Teams would delay the progression of the case, this would be the witneses decision and would assist the ICO in defending abuse of process arguments at a later stage.